 In this section an artist statement can be submitted, and your files uploaded.
 An artist statement can contain max.
 400 words.
 It should give insight in your artistic position, ideas, and interests.

-Please upload a minimum of 10 and a maximum of 20 images or video links to work documentation, and caption the images as complete as possible.
+Please upload a minimum of ten and a maximum of twenty images or video links to work documentation, and caption the images as complete as possible.
 For images, there is a 2 MB file size limit.
 You can upload videoworks if your main area of work is video or performance.
 For video links, please use a reliable video hosting service such as Vimeo or YouTube, and ensure that your work is publicly viewable through the link provided.
 Your videos must remain online until June to ensure the jury can view them.
+It is possible to upload a maximum amount of 3 videos, with a total combines length of ten minutes.
 If your videos are longer than ten minutes each, please make excerpts.
-It is possible to upload a maximum amount of 3 videos.
 You can upload these in the first three file options.
 If you want to present more material, make sure you edit the videos into one compilation.

 3 Your application